Nithish-code17/PCB_LOCAL_INSPECTION/README.txt

 PCB Local Inspection:

-A Python-based local PCB defect inspection prototype that compares a perfect reference PCB image with defective PCB images and identifies visible defects such as scratches, missing components, and dent/blob-like damage.
+A Python-based local PCB defect inspection prototype that compares a perfect reference PCB image with defective PCB images and identifies visible defects such as scratches, missing components, and dent/blob-like damage
 Project Objective:

 This project is built as a local prototype for automated PCB visual inspection.
 The goal is to detect visible defects from static PCB images using classical computer vision techniques.